ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

     2022-07-08T00:14:07Z[!knort=blargel]

-both have an internal inconsistency or an unrecognized suffix key/value, so a recipient needs to treat the Internet Date/Time Format string as erroneous.
+both have an internal inconsistency or an unrecognized suffix key/value, so a recipient MUST treat the Internet Date/Time Format string as erroneous.

 Note that this does not mean that an application is disallowed to perform additional processing on elective suffix tags, e.g., asking